mstflotfy/mstflotfy.github.io/_posts/Design/2022-5-23-figma-new-updates.md

 I didn't dive deep into it but here's what I understood by reading briefly on it; Basically variable fonts give you more flexibility while customizing your type, instead of just preset custom sizes and styles (like "Bold", or "italic"), variable fonts give you more control.
 At the same time, all this functionality is packed in one file (unlike normal fonts, where each style has a new file), this leads to faster load times.

-If you want to read more on variable fonts, check out this [Introduction to variable fonts on the web](https://web.dev/variable-fonts/){:target="blank" rel="noreferrer"}article.
+If you want to read more on variable fonts, check out this [Introduction to variable fonts on the web](https://web.dev/variable-fonts/){:target="blank" rel="noreferrer"} article.

 Just note that not all fonts are variable fonts, and not all variable fonts give you the same amount of options.
 "Roboto flex" gives many options so you can play with it and customize it.